 Another reason can be the absorption of too much moisture by the filament.
-Some materials (especially PVA) are very sensitive to moisture and can loose quality when used or stored in a humid environment for too long.
-Correct handling and storage of the material is very important in this case.
-For the optimal conditions for your materials, we recommend to take a look at the material guides.
+Some materials (especially PVA) are very sensitive to moisture and can lose quality when used or stored in a humid environment for too long.
+Correct handling and storage of the material are very important in this case.

 The feeder is the part of an Ultimaker that literally ‘feeds’ material into the 3D printer and is, therefore, the first component that could cause extrusion problems.
 A few symptoms that could indicate your feeder is causing under-extrusion:

 - The material is hardly moving towards the hot-end